dattasaurabh82/ARTNET_TEENSY41_ETH_NEOPIXEL/README.md

 ### 3. __Development environment:__ [platformio](https://platformio.org/) (in VSCode)

 ---
-PIO specific instractions: (from scratch)
+PIO specific instructions: (from scratch)

 1. Add manually __Adafruit Busio lib__ from pio's library registry, to this project.
 2. Add manually __Adafruit GFX lib__ from pio's library registry, to this project.
 3. Add manually __Adafruit SSD1306__ pio's library registry, to this project.
+4. These steps will update the `platformio.ini` file.
-4. In `main.cpp` try importing the following libs:
+5. Then, in `main.cpp` try importing the following libs:

     ```c++
     #include <Arduino.h>